GSA/challenges-and-prizes/_all-challenges/1150-xtechbolt.md

 ---
 ### Description

-**\*Important Update to Key Dates**: Please note that the Concept White Paper submission deadline has been extended to 16 October, 2020, 11:59 PM ET and the Invitations for the Semifinal Technology Pitch will be sent on November 9, 2020.
+**\*Important Update to Key Dates**: Please note that the Concept White Paper submission deadline has been extended to 16 October 2020, 11:59 PM PT and the Invitations for the Semifinal Technology Pitch will be sent on 9 November, 2020.
 These changes are reflected in the Key Dates table below.

 The US Army Medical Research and Development Command (MRDC) is announcing the xTech Brain Operant Learning Technology – xTechBOLT – prize competition.
 The prize competition is designed to incentivize industry to develop and demonstrate the use of one or more tool(s) (e.g., QEEG, fMRI, MEG, BIOMRK, NIRS, PET, MEA, SPECT, or other) to locate, track, and trace four types of learning traits, including explicit and implicit knowledge, from exposure to storage, and use those neural pathways to capture emotions and empathy and research a proof of concept mechanism (software or hardware, or both) that could be developed to promote optimal retention and access to memories.